 We may amend this section of the privacy notice at any time if there are further updates to the COPI notice and NHS response to COVID-19 cases.
 The date at the bottom of this section will be amended each time this notice is updated.

-23 Information Commissioner
+Information Commissioner

-Should you have any concerns about how your information is managed at the GP practice, please contact the Practice Manager.
+Should you have any concerns about how your information is managed at the GP practice, please contact: